|

 South Wales Argus, 13 August 2007

-Refers to anger among campaigners opposed to building the new school on the toxic waste site.
+Refers to anger among campaigners opposed to building the new school

-John Martin, Glebelands Action Group, said: "We don't want the project to go ahead because we don't want a school built on a contaminated site.
+project to go ahead because we don't want a school built on a

 "And this PFI decision is putting our kids in debt to a private firm for the next 25 years."
 Officials insist the site will be guaranteed safe for 25 years.
 But Brian O'Donovan said: "I'm not convinced by their arguments, and neither are a lot of people.
 "I don't want my grandchildren educated on an old waste tip."
 St Julians councillor Ed Townsend said "I still agree it's the wrong place for a school but that battle was lost long ago." |